pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

       x: 37%
       y: 28%
       location: right
-    - text: Conditional Wait (you choose what to wait for)
+    - text: Wait Until (you choose what to wait for)
       x: 37%
       y: 38%
       location: right